dibyendumajumdar/C/docs/ctour.md

 structure in the tables, and because in any event  such  ta- bles are non-trivial to prepare.

-The  arguments to the basic code generation routine rc- expr are a pointer to a tree representing an expression, the name  of a code-generation table, and the number of a regis- ter in which the value of the expression should  be  placed.
+The  arguments to the basic code generation routine `rcexpr` are a pointer to a tree representing an expression, the name  of a code-generation table, and the number of a regis- ter in which the value of the expression should  be  placed.
-Rcexpr returns the number of the register in which the value actually ended up; its caller may need to produce a mov  in- struction  if the value really needs to be in the given reg- ister.
+`rcexpr` returns the number of the register in which the value actually ended up; its caller may need to produce a `mov`  in- struction  if the value really needs to be in the given reg- ister.
 There are four code generation tables.

-Regtab is the basic one, which actually  does  the  job described above: namely, compile code which places the value represented by the expression tree in a register.
+`Regtab` is the basic one, which actually  does  the  job described above: namely, compile code which places the value represented by the expression tree in a register.

-Cctab is used when the value of the expression  is  not actually  needed,  but	instead  the  value of the condition codes resulting from evaluation  of  the  expression.
+`Cctab` is used when the value of the expression  is  not actually  needed,  but	instead  the  value of the condition codes resulting from evaluation  of  the  expression.
 This table is used, for example, to evaluate the expression after if.
 It is clearly silly to calculate the value (0 or 1)  of the expression `a==b` in the context `if (a==b) ... `

-     The sptab table is used when the value of an expression is to be pushed on the stack, for example when it is an  ac- tual  argument.
-For example in the function call `f(a)' it is a bad idea to load a into a register which is then pushed on  the stack, when there is a single instruction which does the job.
+The `sptab` table is used when the value of an expression is to be pushed on the stack, for example when it is an  ac- tual  argument.
+For example in the function call `f(a)` it is a bad idea to load a into a register which is then pushed on  the stack, when there is a single instruction which does the job.

-     The efftab table is used when an expression  is  to  be evaluated  for its side effects, not its value.
+The `efftab` table is used when an expression  is  to  be evaluated  for its side effects, not its value.
 This occurs mostly for expressions which are statements, which  have  no value.
-Thus the code for the statement `a = b` need produce only the approoriate mov instruction, and need not leave the value  of b in a register, while in the expression
+Thus the code for the statement `a = b` need produce only the appropriate `mov` instruction, and need not leave the value  of b in a register, while in the expression
 `a + (b = c)` the value of `b = c` will appear in a register.

 All of the tables besides regtab are rather small,  and handle only a relatively few special cases.
-If one of these subsidiary tables does not contain an  entry  applicable  to the  given  expression	tree,  rcexpr uses regtab to put the value of the expression  into  a  register  and  then  fixes things	up;  nothing need be done when the table was efftab, but a tst instruction is produced when the table called  for was  cctab,  and  a mov instruction, pushing the register on the stack, when the table was sptab.
+If one of these subsidiary tables does not contain an  entry  applicable  to the  given  expression	tree,  `rcexpr` uses `regtab` to put the value of the expression  into  a  register  and  then  fixes things	up;  nothing need be done when the table was `efftab`, but a `tst` instruction is produced when the table called  for was  `cctab`,  and  a `mov` instruction, pushing the register on the stack, when the table was `sptab`.

-The rcexpr routine itself picks off some special cases, then  calls  cexpr to do the real work.
-Cexpr tries to find an entry applicable to the given tree in  the  given  table, and returns -1 if no such entry is found, letting rcexpr try again with a different table.
+The `rcexpr` routine itself picks off some special cases, then  calls  `cexpr` to do the real work.  `cexpr` tries to find an entry applicable to the given tree in  the  given  table, and returns `-1` if no such entry is found, letting `rcexpr` try again with a different table.
 A successful match  yields  a string	containing both literal characters which are written out and pseudo-operations, or macros,  which  are  expanded.